CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Enrollment Types: Public Sector Universities, Colleges, and Technical Institutes

-Main focus stays on public sector spots: government universities, degree colleges, medical and dental colleges, technical/vocational institutes under Punjab government.
-Evening students from last phases who missed out get covered too.
+The main focus remains on public-sector institutions: government universities, degree colleges, medical and dental colleges, and technical/vocational institutes under the Punjab government.
+Evening students from the last phases who missed out are also covered.
 Deeni Madaris students might get a small quota through Auqaf.

 Expansion to Private Colleges and Universities (e.g., 10,000 Slots)